 Probiotics can be found in fermented foods such as tempeh, sauerkraut, yogurt with live active cultures, kefir, and certain types of cheese.

 Fiber is only found in plant foods, including fruits, vegetables, whole grains, legumes, nuts, and seeds.
-Prebiotics are present in fiber-rich foods which are necessary for probiotics to thrive in the gut making them an important component to gut health.
+Prebiotics are present in fiber-rich foods, which are necessary for probiotics to thrive in the gut, making them an important component of gut health.
 Most adults do not consume the recommended minimum amount of fiber.
-Research suggests that a high-fiber diet may alter neurotransmitter activity in a way that improves mood.*10,11
+Research suggests that a high-fiber diet may alter neurotransmitter activity to improve mood.10,11

-Incorporating a wide variety of these types of foods in your diet to take in probiotics and prebiotics is important for a healthy brain and gut.
+Incorporating a wide variety of these foods into your diet, which include probiotics and prebiotics, is essential for a healthy brain and gut.*

 Omega-3 Fats